 The most relevant legal and administrative instruments at this time are listed in Vol. 2 Appendices.
 This list must be regularly updated to maintain coherence across sectors and issues.
 Legislation specifically for sargassum may not be needed, but it must be clear what pieces of legislation are relevant.
+For example, the Beach Protection Act (2000) and its regulations are said to be of high significance as they are used to prevent (or at least minimise) the loss (or removal) of sand from beaches that may arise during sargassum clean-up campaigns.
 Ideally, legal extracts and explanations should be combined into a communication product suitable for all actors (state and non-state) and types of response (hazard and use) to be adequately covered with clear authority.